 Work must begin within 180 days of the permit being issued.
 Exterior work - such as walls, room additions, decks, patio covers, etc. - shall be limited to 180 days duration (from the day work begins).
 All other work shall be limited to 1 year (from the day work begins).
 If work is not completed within the time allowed, an extension not to exceed 180 days may be granted.
 The extension must be requested in writing and justifiable cause must be demonstrated.

 The cost of a building permit varies greatly depending on the scope of the work being done.
 For more information, contact the Sugar Creek Building Official.
-In a general sense, the Building Permit Fee is based on a multiplier of .65 times the sq. footage of new residential construction or .30 times the square footage of remodel/repair residential construction or accessory structure construction.

 No. However, the City undertakes a program of rat control through an agreement with a pest control contractor.
 If you are having your house exterminated the city would like to coordinate efforts with you so the problem is eliminated and not just relocated.
 Call the Police Codes Enforcement Officer at 816-252-7058 to register complaints or report the sighting of rats.
 Call the Public Works Department to coordinate city baiting of manholes in the area at 816-252-4413 ext.
 1301.